Advertisement

 The bigger batteries will charge at up to 95kW on the right machine (75kW on the E models).
 Mini says 10 to 80 per cent takes under 30 minutes; slower charging is up to 11kW AC.

 Official figures say you’ll get up to 4.5mi/kWh, which is heavily dependent on driving style.
-In the JCW we only managed 3.6mi/kWh - not quite 180 miles of range - but it’s definitely capable of better with lighter shoes on.
+In the JCW we only managed 2.6 mi/kWh – not quite 130 miles of range – but that was with quite liberal use of the boost paddle.
+Ahem.
+You’ll definitely do better with lighter shoes on.
 But then why go JCW if you’re not going to enjoy the extra oomph?

 Highlights from the range